- since there are so many low things not to believe in.

 A fit and high way consists in dropping foolish poverty and self-maiming, for Jesus said about himself, "It is not the healthy who need a doctor, but the sick."
-[Mark 2:17; Matthew 9:12-13].
-By "sick" he meant morally depraved too, and by 'doctor' he meant himself.
+(Mark 2:17; Matthew 9:12-13).
+By 'sick' he meant morally depraved too, and by 'doctor' he meant himself.
 That stands out.

-Luckily, in the growing, first church all the apostles and their Holy Ghost decided there are only four requirement for Gentile followers - that is, non-Jewish Christians (Acts 15.
+Yes, in the first church all the apostles and their Holy Ghost decided there are only four requirement for Gentile followers - that is, non-Jewish Christians (Acts 15.
 It is called the Apostolic Decree - the basis for all later-added Christian churches.
-Non even one original command of Jesus is among the four requirements - as luck would have it.
-There is also good reason to pinpoint he said he came only for Jews, his teachings were for Jews alone (Matthew 15:24), his Kingdom and Salvation likewise - for Jews only.
-If you are not of his target group, you may still go by the Apostolic Decree - all of it.
-No to blood food is one of the four requirement.
-But you are not called by that Apostolic Decree, a corner-stone of Christianity, to abide by the teachings of Jesus - living in poverty and non-planning ahead, for example - and still dare to call him "Lord, Lord" without doing what he tells the Jews, only to be dismissed as a hypocrite by him.
-A fooled follower if not Jewish, alas.
+Non even one original command of Jesus is among the four requirements, and note it well.
+If you are not of this target group, you might still try go by the Apostolic Decree.
+No's to blood food and to wrangled poultry are one of the four requirement.
+But you are not called by that Apostolic Decree, a corner-stone of Christianity, to abide by the teachings of Jesus - living in poverty and non-planning ahead and still dare to call him "Lord, Lord" without doing as he commands his Jews to do.

-Gospels and gospel sayings were added to the churches as they grew up, in part invented, often different, some forged, and then four of all the contendig gospels were chosen and edited to "sell well".
+Gospels and gospel sayings were added to the churches as they grew up, in part invented sayings, often different, maybe forged.
+In the course of time four of all the contending gospels were chosen and edited.
 It means there are no verbatim, absolute reliable quotations of Jesus.
 He did not write anything himself, and some of his first disiples were simple people.
-The point is: The health-concerned non-Jew or Jew has not need of forgeries in the mouth of Jesus.
+The health-concerned non-Jew or Jew of good standing has not need of forgeries in the mouth of Jesus.

-❋ Along the road, all the apostles and the Holy Ghost did well enough without decrees of Jesus and went for an easier life for Gentile followers, says the Bible.
+◎ Along the road, all the apostles and the Holy Ghost agreed on an easier life for Gentile followers than for Jews, says the Bible (Acts 21:25).